sowcow/make-parallel-text/README.md

 Then doing this should produce pdf (here with dimensions for RM device) `wkhtmltopdf --margin-top 0 --margin-right 0 --margin-bottom 0 --margin-left 0 --page-width 12in --page-height 9in 3-columns.html output.pdf`

-## Known bugs
+# Known bugs

 - handling of ... and .", quotation marks in general possibly
 - potential for lost text at the very end

 # Ideas

-- GPU pathfinding, currently single CPU Dijkstra search is a bottleneck (that does not matter for main use case)
+- GPU path-finding, currently single CPU Dijkstra search is a bottleneck (that does not matter for main use case)
 - CLI
 - Torch dependency
 - Ruby->Rust last bits